configify/aapconfig/README.md

 * adds “migrated” to inventory name
 * adds or copies without changes other fields required for Constructed inventory

+Please, review values in the limit fields for correctness.
+If there are any '=', you will need convert the filters manually.

 ### compare_inventory_hosts